turingschool/front-end-curriculum/lessons/module-4/binary-search-tree.md

 ### Warm up

 - Imagine that your friend is playing your old Number Guesser from Mod 1 and that the range is currently set from 1 - 30.
-The progam generates a random number within that range and gives feedback on whether the guess is too low or too high.
+The program generates a random number within that range and gives feedback on whether the guess is too low or too high.
 If you wanted to help your friend, what's an efficient algorithm he/she could use to get to the answer?
 What is the max number of guesses that are needed?

 <!-- Assume random number is 30.
 Linear Search